Skip to content

 Plain performs a lightweight startup check against the repository’s latest GitHub Release.
 If the latest release tag is newer than the packaged app’s CFBundleShortVersionString, Plain shows a prompt linking to the release page.

-The beta does not include automatic downloads or in-app installation.
+Plain does not include automatic downloads or in-app installation.
 Users update manually from GitHub Releases.

 • native SwiftUI macOS app bundle